 Buffalo burger — Buffalo meat is lean, so it will cook quicker than beef (approximately one-third faster).

-Portobello burger — Vegetarians love “burgers” too!
+Portobello burger — Vegetarians can enjoy burgers, too!
 Remember to remove the gills from the portobello.

 Grilling A Perfect Steakhouse Steak

 Steaks are perfect for a special occasion or a simple weeknight dinner.
 Here’s our advice for grilling a steak that rivals any steakhouse.